 This recipe is adapted from the book Emeril's New New Orleans Cooking and it's delicious and easy to make.
-Though there is nothing like serving it bubbling from the oven, in a pinch this is a great one to make a day ahead that warms well in the microwave.
+Though there is nothing like serving it hot from the oven, but it can also be made a ahead of time for easy entertaining.

 Shrimp Creole originated in South Louisiana where gulf shrimp are plentiful.
 The shrimp are simmered in a spicy tomato sauce and the dish is served over rice.
 It makes a great one-pot meal for family gatherings or potlucks.

 Recently featured on Emeril's Florida: Emeril's Florida Tailgate Challenge.This pork roast is used to make pulled pork sandwiches topped with Emeril's Kicked Up Coleslaw.
 Round out your tailgate with a Bacon Potato Salad and some margaritas and you've got a party.

 If you don't have time to soak the beans overnight, do a quick soak.
 Add the beans to a pot, cover with water, bring to a boil.
 Remove from the heat and allow them to sit for 1 hour.
 Drain the beans, discard the liquid, and proceed with the recipe.

 Prep Time: 15 minutes